 Rome's ancient heart

 We didn't book a tour for the Colosseum or Forum, but we bought tickets online beforehand and forced ourselves to get up early enough to arrive just before the gates opened.
-We were able to bypass the long ticket-buying line and head directly to the shorter security line, which moved quickly.
+That enabled us to bypass the long ticket-buying line and head directly to the shorter security line, which moved quickly.

 While most other visitors then lined up at the audio guide window to get their headsets, we went directly to the top level.
 We had previously downloaded a self-guided audio tour to our phones, which provided all the insight and context we needed.
 All of this meant that we were among the first to enjoy un-cluttered stadium views with few other people around.
 It didn't last long, but it was nice to have a few moments of relative quiet to contemplate the lives of the gladiators who trained and fought for their lives in the arena.